chandlerprall/GoblinPhysics/README.md

 License
 -------
 GoblinPhysics is distributed under the [zlib license](https://github.com/chandlerprall/GoblinPhysics/blob/master/LICENSE).
 This means you can use the library to do whatever you want, free of charge, with or without giving attribution (although attribution is always appreciated).
-There is a current dependency on [gl-matrix](https://github.com/toji/gl-matrix) which is also under the zlib license.
 [Three.js](https://github.com/mrdoob/three.js/) and [Stats.js](https://github.com/mrdoob/stats.js), used in GoblinPhysics' examples and tests, is distributed under the MIT license which requires attribution if used.